 And even better, this is a pretty big batch that should give you some leftovers.
 I always think chili tastes better on the 2nd day, after the flavors have melded more (but it’s still plenty delicious to eat right away).

 Can leftovers be frozen?
-Yes, it freezes well for up to 2 months.
+Yes, it freezes well for up to 2 months in an airtight container.

 How long will this keep in the fridge?
 Up to 1 week.